pinkpong111/Vector-Storm-Theory/README.md

   It can only operate safely after Track A has contained propagation.
 ```

 The two tracks operate simultaneously but with a sequencing constraint: **containment before recovery.** Track A actions on a zone must complete (or at least begin) before Track B actions on the same zone.
-This prevents the most dangerous scenario — recovery injection in an uncontained zone that amplifies the injection signal across coupling pathways, turning treatment into a propagation vector.
+This prevents the most dangerous scenario — recovery injection in an uncontained zone that amplifies the injection signal across coupling pathways, turning treatment into a propagation pathway for instability.

 **Step 3 — Resource Allocation**